FATE ONE: A Prophecy

 “Terra,” the feminine voice rings out within his mind.
 His eyes open widely in harsh cognizance.
 He springs back up urgently as he locks eyes with his bedside clock—5:19, the hands indicate.

 “Damn it all, I overslept!”
 He curses, throwing the heavy blanket aside.
 Leaving his bed in hurried frenzy, he locates his shirt and trousers nearby, prepared for the early exit, and briskly heads for his bedroom door.
 Small lamp in hand, he leaves in haste, yet steps lightly so as not to disturb the other sleeping resident in the household, her room separated from his only by a thin one-meter-wide hallway.
-A note graces the door that would be in eyeshot as he leaves if his hurried state of mind could see past his tunneled vision.
+A note graces the door that would be in plain sight as he leaves if his hurried state of mind could see past his tunneled vision.

 “I’m here,” Terra declares as he enters the doorway of the large mansion, situated at the northern end facing the market square about a dozen acres from his own abode.
 Being built fairly recently, it traps its warmth far better than his own home against the chilly dawn air.
 His voice echoes subtly off the many decorations that line the walls of the foyer, mostly unseen as the massive estate remains shrouded in the darkness of twilight.